1956: Nat King Cole became the first major black performer to host a variety show on national television when The Nat King Cole Show premiered on NBC.

 1966: Eight weeks after the debut of their television series, the Monkees had the #1 single in the US with their debut single, “Last Train to Clarksville.”

-1970: “Immigrant Song,” the only single from Led Zeppelin’s third LP, was released in the US.
+1970: Atlantic Records released “Immigrant Song,” by Led Zeppelin exclusively in the US with “Hey, Hey, What Can I Do” as its B-side.
 The song was reportedly inspired by the band’s first stop on their 1970 tour in Reykjavík, Iceland.

 1971: Elton John’s fourth studio album, Madman Across the Water, was released.